 Conflicts arise where the interests of one party are best served by one course of action, while the interests of the other party are best served by an alternative course of action.
 The conflict may encourage or reinforce a certain kind of behavior or action to the benefit of one party over the other.
 With percentage fees, the adviser is paid if they gather client assets in a way that lets them calculate and charge a fee on those assets.
 The conflict exists because gathering assets is in the best interest of the adviser, even if it's not in the best interest of the client, such as situations where depleting assets under management makes sense (paying off debt, making charitable or estate planning gifts, a business investment, the ability to take on a higher withdrawal rate to improve standard of living, etc.).
 With flat fees, that conflict is largely eliminated.

 Yes, we want you to have a successful investment experience, but tying our compensation to your portfolio size is not the answer.
 The idea that a percentage fee puts us or any adviser "on the same side of the table" assumes that 1.) we are the source of performance and 2.) it eliminates conflicts of interest.
 Both are false.
-Markets produce performance, not advisers, and the primary incentive of the percentage fee is to gather more assets.
+Markets produce performance, not advisers, and the primary incentive offered by the percentage fee is to gather more assets.
 Growing assets is a different matter.
-Our role is to help you fully experience what markets have to offer, and not attempt to create returns that don't exist (i.e., speculation) or claim credit for returns created by markets.
+Our role is to help you fully experience what markets have to offer, and not attempt to create performance via speculation or claim credit for returns created by markets.

 Of course.
 But again, a fee based on portfolio size isn't the answer.
 This question speaks to whether discipline or behavior is related to portfolio size.
 An advisory relationship involves mutual accountability to your plan.
 That accountability is not variable with your portfolio size, so why pay us on that basis?
 We can influence behavior by creating a structure that promotes discipline, but a compensation structure that assumes you need more discipline as your portfolio becomes larger is counterintuitive.